brewdata/BrewData-DBT-Snowflakes/README.md

-# Setting Up BrewData Package with dbt Core and Snowflake
+# Setting Up brewdata Package with dbt Core and Snowflake

-This guide provides a step-by-step walkthrough for setting up and using the BrewData package with dbt Core and Snowflake.
+This guide provides a step-by-step walkthrough for setting up and using the brewdata package with dbt Core and Snowflake.

 # Documentation
 Please visit [docs](https://brewdata.github.io/brewdata-dbt-Snowflake/)